shivam6862/Pet-Classify-Hub/README.md

 2. **Place the dataset in the `data` directory.**

 3. **Use the training functionality in the app to train and test new models.**

-## Contributing

-If you'd like to contribute to this project, please follow the guidelines in [CONTRIBUTING.md](CONTRIBUTING.md).

-## License

-This project is licensed under the [MIT License](LICENSE).

-## Acknowledgments

-- Special thanks to shivam6862 for contributing to the project.